-Social anxiety is different for each person, and may manifest in different ways.
+Social anxiety is different for each person and may manifest in different ways.
 Below is the diagnostic criteria.

-4. The anxiety is disproportionate to the situation and causes distress and impairment.
+4. The anxiety is disproportionate to the social situation

-5. The anxiety isn’t due to drug use, a medication side effect, or a medical disorder or another mental health disorder.
+7. The anxiety isn’t due to drug use, a medication side effect, or a medical disorder or another mental health disorder.

-6. If another medical condition is present, the anxiety is not due to that condition or is disproportionate.
+8. If another medical condition is present, the anxiety is not due to that condition or is disproportionate.

 Many different experiences you may have never thought of can be categorized as types of social anxiety.

 Interactional social anxiety is anxiety about situations that may require you to talk, listen, and react.
 Interactional experiences are those that are considered the most socially demanding.
-For example, starting a conversation at a party is a form of interaction which can have anxiety associated with it.
+For example, starting a conversation at a party is a form of interaction that can have anxiety associated with it.